digitalfabrik/integreat-app/docs/contributing.md

 * All checks (linting, flow, unit and e2e tests, ...) have to pass.
 * No changes are requested.
 * Two approvals are needed.
+* New and changed functionality should be tested sufficiently.

 **Creating a pull request from a fork prevents checks from the CI.
 It is a good way to make contact though.**